Virginia Beach Car Accident Lawyers

 - When the accident caused serious injury or death

-- When the accident renders them unable to work
+- When the accident leaves someone unable to work

 - If the accident may have been caused by the other driver’s negligence